CodeMaster013/Campaign-lore/README.md

 # Campaign-lore

 Campaign-lore is a web application for organizing, exploring, and managing the lore and worldbuilding of a sci-fi tabletop DND world.
-The app provides a beautiful, production-ready interface for both players and game masters to interact with campaign lore, missions, star systems, NPCs, and more, with features for managing user authentication, access control, and collaborative content creation.
+The app provides a beautiful, production-ready interface for both players and game masters to interact with campaign lore, missions, star systems, NPCs, and more, with features for managing user authentication, access control, and collaborative content creation

 ## Features